mhmirza/DataViz/dataviz2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7682140"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### Slope Chart
-The slope chart below allows us to identify the country with the highest Debt to GDP ratio in 2019 within each sub-region, as defined by the United Nations.
-We can see below that Greece seems to outperform other countries in Southern Europe.
-Similarly, USA, France Great Britain, Hungary and Australia outrun others in their respective regions.
+The slope chart below allows us to navigate through the transition of each country across four, consistently spaced time periods.
+Here, we have highlighted the country with the highest Debt to GDP ratio in 2019 within the sub-region it has been assigned by the United Nations.

-The slope chart also enables a comparison between the starting point and the ending point.
-For example, we can see here how these players ranked as follows in 1995:
+It can be seen below that Greece seems to outperform other countries in Southern Europe.
+Similarly, USA, France, Great Britain, Hungary and Australia outrun others in their respective regions.
+The slope chart also enables us to see and compare the ranks for these players between the starting and ending time periods for this data set:

 Country | 1995 Rank | 2019 Rank
 ------------ | ------------- | -------------